zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/system-settings/system-settings-configuration-files.md

 configurationName="value"
 ```

 For single value configurations without special characters, that's all there is to know.
-Settings with multiple values and certain characters require slight modifications.
+Settings with multiple values and certain characters are slightly different.

 ### Multi-Value Settings